Jessecar96/SteamBot/README.md

 ### Step 1 ###
 1. First, you need to configure your bots.
 2. Edit the file `settings.json` in `\SteamBot\bin\Debug`.

-3. **Put your API key in there with the bots usernames and passwords** - This is important, as the bot will not work without it.
+   _Admins_: An array of Steam Profile IDs of the users that are an Admin of your bot(s).
+Each Profile ID should be a string enclosed in quotes and seperated by a comma.
+These admins are global to all bots listed in the _Bots_ array.

+   _ApiKey_: The API key you have been assigned by Valve.
+If you do not have one, it can be requested from Value at their [Web API Key](http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&ved=0CCYQjBAwAQ&url=http%3A%2F%2Fsteamcommunity.com%2Fdev%2Fapikey&ei=rCqIUK72LuO-yQHLyIHYDA&usg=AFQjCNH7JoiJsp9zK7z48SgSkEh6dYzVFQ&sig2=D_Jy_0DDaaVAyDTIG4Y3IA) page. **This is required and the bot(s) will not work without an API Key**.
+The API Key should be a string enclosed by quotes.

-4. You can run multiple bots at the same time by having multiple elements in the `Bots` array.
+  _Bots_: An array of dictionaries containing information about each individual bot you will be running.
+You can run multiple bots at the same time by having multiple elements in the `Bots` array.
+Each entry in the `Bots` array consists of the following values.

+        Username: The Steam user name for this bot.
+It should be a string enclosed by quotes.
+        Password: The password for the Steam user associated with this bot.
+It should be a string enclosed by quotes.
+        DisplayName: The name the bot will present on Steam.
+It should be a string enclosed by quotes.
+        ChatResponse: This is the response the bot will provide when a user chats with it via Steam Friends.
+It should be a string enclosed by quotes.
+        Admins: (optional) Additional admins, specific to this bot.

 ### Step 2 ###
 1. Next you need to actually edit the bot to make it do what you want.